dzsunyec/workshop-axie/Readme.md

-# Following Axies - Workshop scene
+# Axies following the player - Workshop scene

 ## Description
 A scene that demoes NPCs (Axies) that follow the player around and can be sent to a specific location with mouse clicks as well.